Best dip station

 - Two-piece: With two-piece dip stations, you can rearrange the base to stagger or alter the positioning of the handlebars.
 These target different muscles and allow for slight variations of exercises.
 However, this design offers less stability and durability since pieces come apart.

-- One-piece: Dip stations with a solid, one-piece base offer better stability and a higher weight capacity than a two-piece option, though this limits the amount and variety of exercises.
+- One-piece: Dip stations with a solid, one-piece base offer better stability and a higher weight capacity than a two-piece station, though this limits the amount and variety of exercises.

 - Wall-mounted: Some dip stations have no base, and instead can be mounted to the wall.
-These are best served for commercial use or those with a designated home gym space as they require proper installation and are designed to be set in place for some time.
+These are best for commercial use or those with a designated home gym space as they require proper installation and are designed to be set in place for some time.

 Space

 While dip stations aren’t particularly large, they can take up a decent amount of space.
-You want a comfortable workout space as well as a convenient storage area for the dip station.
+You want a comfortable workout space as well as a convenient storage area.

-Features of a great dip station
+What to look for in a quality dip station

 Adjustability

-Some dip stations let the user adjust the height and even the width of the unit.
+Some dip stations let the user adjust their height and even their width.
 This caters to larger individuals while also allowing different exercises to be performed.

 Grips

 The positioning of grips can slightly alter the exercise, meaning you can target different muscles.
-Some dip stations may add grips at the base so you can perform incline push-ups.
+Some dip stations add grips at the base so you can perform incline pushups.

 Most quality dip stations range in price between $50-$80.
 These should accommodate most users and goals through a variety of workouts.
 More expensive models may feature more grips and higher weight limits.